DylanMeeus/springboot_jwt_blog/_posts/2016-06-27-auth0-support-for-aspnet-core.markdown

 ## Conclusion

 Auth0 works great with the standard ASP.NET Core middleware out of the box due to our use of open standards.
 We have supplied samples demonstrating various usage scenarios, but please let us know if you would like us to expand on those.

+{% include tweet_quote.html quote_text="Auth0 works great with the standard ASP.NET Core middleware out of the box due to our use of open standards." %}